Target cuts prices, vendor orders to clear out huge inventory

 Last month, Target forecasted its full-year operating income margin rate would be in the 6% range.
 Target didn’t give a new full-range prediction.
 It also said it secured additional space near U.S. ports to hold merchandise to allow for more flexibility.

-Target, however, continues to expect full-year revenue growth in the low- to mid-single digit range and expects to maintain or gain market share for the year.
+Target, however, continues to expect full-year revenue growth in the low- to the mid-single-digit range and expects to maintain or gain market share for the year.

 Shares of Target Corp. fell nearly 4%, or $5.93 to $153.74 in afternoon trading Tuesday.